 Master's in Clinical Mental Health Counseling

-The master's program in clinical mental health counseling provides a clinical counseling foundation for serving persons facing physical, mental, emotional, or social challenges, rehabilitation counselors offer hope and empowerment.
-For individuals and their families, these counselors serve as a source of personal support and guidance thus enhancing their quality of life.
-Graduates of our program are eligible to sit for the Certified Rehabilitation Counselor (CRC) credential exam, the National Certified Counselor (NCC) credential exam, and eligible to pursue careers as Licensed Professional Counselors (LPC).
+One of the first programs of its kind, our master’s in clinical mental health counseling provides a clinical counseling foundation for serving persons facing physical, mental, emotional, or social challenges.
+For individuals and their families, counselors offer hope and empowerment, serving as a source of personal support and guidance to enhance their quality of life.

 The Clinical Mental Health Counseling program is committed to preparing knowledgeable and ethical Professional Counselors equipped for the practice of individual, couple, family, and group counseling.
 Our program emphasizes working with diverse populations and developing strategies to promote the social, emotional, psychological, and physical health of individuals, families, communities, and organizations.
 We contribute to human development, adjustment, and change by encouraging our diverse faculty and student body to engage in reflective practice, critical inquiry, civic engagement, and responsible social action.